Russell Bentley: Early years

-In 2014, Bentley was actively following the war which had broken out in Donbas.
-After the Ukrainian air strike on the centre of Luhansk on 2 June 2014, Bentley was moved by video footage of a young woman fatally wounded.
-Despite not speaking Russian, Bentley resolved to travel over to take part in armed conflict against the Ukrainian forces he held responsible for killing the people of Donbas.
+In 2014, Bentley was following the war in Donbas.
+After the Ukrainian air strike on Luhansk on June 2, 2014, Bentley was moved by a video of a fatally wounded young woman.
+Despite not speaking Russian, he resolved to take arms against the Ukrainian forces.
 He broke up with his yoga-instructor girlfriend, left his job as an estimator for a tree-trimming company, and arrived in Donetsk on December 7, 2014.
-Bentley utilized crowdfunding platforms to finance his involvement in the Russo-Ukrainian war, setting up a GoFundMe campaign titled "Fact Finding Mission to Donbass" to finance his activities.
+Bentley financed his activities with a GoFundMe campaign titled "Fact Finding Mission to Donbass[sic]".

-Soon after arriving in Donbas, in late 2014, Bentley decided to fight for the Donetsk People's Republic, perceiving it as a "battle against fascism,” driven by his stated desire to take a stand against what he saw as "injustices in Ukraine.”
-In Donbas, Bentley soon acquired the moniker "Texas," described by Benoît Vitkine of Le Monde as a "nom de guerre.”
-He was also known as the "Donbass Cowboy," with the word "Donbas" written with the Russian orthography instead of the Ukrainian one.
+Arriving in Donbas in late 2014, Bentley decided to fight for the Donetsk People's Republic, perceiving it as a battle against fascism and injustice in Ukraine.
+Bentley acquired the nom de guerre "Texas", and was also known as the "Donbass Cowboy" in Russian, rather than Ukrainian, orthography.

-In 2015, The Independent wrote that his involvement "highlights the complex motivations behind foreign participation in the conflict.”
+In 2015, The Independent wrote that his involvement "highlights the complex motivations behind foreign participation in the conflict".
 Bentley fought for the Vostok Battalion and XAH Spetsnaz Battalion in 2014, 2015 and 2017.
-In 2015, Bentley started doing videos for YouTube, and he would go on to focus on these activities after he stopped fighting, in 2017.
-The BBC wrote an article featuring Bentley in July 2017, titled "The communist soldier using charity sites to fund his war.”
-The article also featured Bentley's friend Graham Phillips, and Patrick Lancaster, who distanced himself from Bentley at this time, and was critical of Bentley's use of crowdfunding, leading to restrictions being put on his crowdfunding activities.
-Lancaster disassociated himself from Bentley at this time.
-Also in 2017, Bentley received a Donetsk People's Republic passport.
+In 2015, Bentley began uploading videos to YouTube, and focused on these activities after he stopped fighting in 2017.
+The BBC featured Bentley in a July 2017 article titled "The communist soldier using charity sites to fund his war".
+The article also featured Bentley's friend Graham Phillips, and also Patrick Lancaster who distanced himself from Bentley and was critical of Bentley's use of crowdfunding, leading to restrictions on his crowdfunding activities.

+Bentley received a Donetsk People's Republic passport in 2017.